avicanlab/HeteroTyper/README.md

 ### 2) Bright & Dark Plate Images
 Sample images to test the computational pipeline are also included in this repository.
-Images can be found:
+Images can be found under:
-- For bright plates: _Images/Bright/_
+- _Images/Bright/_ for bright plates
-- For dark plates: _Images/Dark/_
+- _Images/Dark/_ for dark plates

 ## Contacts